therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 ]
 ```

-Remember from previous discussion that we need to convert our books list to a vector embedding using a machine learning model.
+Remember from the previous discussion that we need to convert our books list to a vector embedding using a machine learning model.
 Luckily, we don't have to train a model from scratch and we can take advantage of millions of pretrained models published to [huggingface](https://huggingface.co/models).
 To load these models in Elixir, we'll use [Bumblebee](https://hexdocs.pm/bumblebee/Bumblebee.html) which we already installed as a dependency.
 Create a new cell and add the following code:

 ```elixir

 {:ok, model} = Bumblebee.load_model({:hf, "intfloat/e5-small-v2"})
 {:ok, tokenizer} = Bumblebee.load_tokenizer({:hf, "intfloat/e5-small-v2"})